jiajiabinx/jiajiabinx/README.md

 My name is Jia, and I am a Columbia U-trained computer scientist / AI data engineer.
 I graduated from Williams College with a BA in Applied Mathmatics and Economics.
 I am interested in NLP, ML, and multimodal LLM with a focus on narrative textual data and semantics processing

 - 🔭 I’m currently working on [Echo](https://github.com/jiajiabinx/echo) - a language model fine-tuned on chronological textual narratives.
 What if we train a model that can best predict the direction of its semantic narrative?
 Aka - can we make a model to predict future events?
 I write about my process on [my substack](https://jiajiabinx.substack.com/p/the-future-of-future-prediction-models)

+- 🌱 Currently working for Faire wholesale in its Strategy & Analytics team

 - 🌱 I am also the technical co-founder of [Shamiri Health](https://www.shamirihealth.com/) and shipped our first mobile/web-based app as its sole backend engineer; I managed a team of front-end engineers/UX designers.

 - 👯 Some other fun apps that I have done